xp44mm/Notebook/ConcurrencyCookbook/06 System.Reactive Basics.md

 ### Solution

 `System.Reactive` provides a pair of operators that group incoming sequences: `Buffer` and `Window`. `Buffer` will hold on to the incoming events until the group is complete, at which time it forwards them all at once as a collection of events. `Window` will logically group the incoming events but will pass them along as they arrive.
-The return type of `Buffer` is `IObservable<IList<T>>` (an event stream of collections); the return type of `Window` is `IObservable<IObservable<T>>` (an event stream of event streams).
+The return type of `Buffer` is `IObservable<IList<'T>>` (an event stream of collections); the return type of `Window` is `IObservable<IObservable<'T>>` (an event stream of event streams).

 The following example uses the `Interval` operator to create `OnNext` notifications once a second and then buffers them two at a time: